GBA "Recreational" Basketball Program – Frequently Asked Questions

 Player evaluations will be held in late October/early November at local PWC schools.
 The evaluations schedule will be posted on the GBA website when it becomes available.

 When does the season start and end?

-For the "Recreational" program, practices will begin in late November and games begin in January.
+For the Winter “Recreational" program, practices will begin in late November and games begin in January.
 The season will conclude in March with our playoff and championship tournament.
 The Summer program runs from late June - July 31.

 Can I select or request practice day/time/location for my child?